mhrdq8i/docs/docs/OS/gnu_linux/CLI/commands.md

-# Linux Commands
+# Commands

-## [90 Linux Commands frequently used by Linux Sysadmins][90LinuxCommandsfrequentlyusedbyLinuxSysadmins]
+## 90 Linux Commands frequently used by Linux Sysadmins

+[Click here to visit page][90LinuxCommandsfrequentlyusedbyLinuxSysadmins]

-### Linux Commands frequently used by Linux Sysadmins – Part 1
+## Linux Commands frequently used by Linux Sysadmins

+### Part 1

 ```bash
 01. ip – from Iproute2, a collection of utilities for controlling TCP/IP networking and traffic control in Linux.